paced/paced/README.md

   </a>
 </p>

-My main passions in technology are usability/accessibility design, interactivity, and creative and enabling advancements in technology.
+My main passions in technology are:

+- 👓 Usability and accessibility in design
+- 🤝 Interactivity
+- 🎹 Creativity and innovation

 I'm also very interested in: